CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 ### 1.3.4       Standard Business Terms and Abbreviations

-For the development of new systems and databases, all _prime terms, object class terms, property__terms, modifiers, qualifier terms _and_ representation terms _MUSTbe derived from theDepartment's repository of standard business terms wherever possible.
+For the development of new systems and databases, all _prime terms, object class terms, property terms, modifiers, qualifier terms_ and _representation terms_ MUST be derived from theDepartment's repository of standard business terms wherever possible.
 If a desired term is not present, it MUST be registered in the Enterprise Metadata Repository (EMR) and made available for re-use.
 Legacy systems that are in use in the Department will go through a procedure of registration of data elements.
 The legacy systems metadata will be scanned into the EMR and mapped to existing Standard Data Element (SDE) names, as applicable.
 Candidate standard data element names will be proposed where SDEs have not already been identified.
 The candidate elements will be created in accordance with DM's standard naming convention, and be prepared to be approved by the Enterprise Data Administrative Group (E-DAWG) to become SDEs.

 Candidate standard business terms may be submitted via e-mail to Data Management at [DataMgmtSupport@state.gov](mailto:DataMgmtSupport@state.gov) by sending a request citing the business term, a definition, and proposed abbreviation.

 ### 1.3.5       Business Name vs. Abbreviated Name vs. Synonym Name

 The _Business Name_ is the name of an object in a business context.
 Business name contains information pertinent to the organization.
-By combining _Standard Business __Terms _according to the formats described in this document_ Business Name _can be formed. _Abbreviated Name _is formed by replacing terms from the Business Name with standard abbreviations and using underscore in place of space. _Synonym Name _can be created by using the acronym formed by the first letter or letters of the business terms in a _Business Name_ and omitting any underscores. _Synonym Names SHOULD_ be incorporated into _Abbreviated Names_ to represent _object class terms_ or _prime terms_ in physical data objects that require them (for example, _Columns, Indexes, Foreign Keys_).
-When _Synonym__ Names _are used, theyMUSTbe registered with Data Management.
+By combining _Standard Business Terms_ according to the formats described in this document _Business Name_ can be formed. _Abbreviated Name_ is formed by replacing terms from the Business Name with standard abbreviations and using underscore in place of space. _Synonym Name_ can be created by using the acronym formed by the first letter or letters of the business terms in a _Business Name_ and omitting any underscores. _Synonym Names_ SHOULD be incorporated into _Abbreviated Names_ to represent _object class terms_ or _prime terms_ in physical data objects that require them (for example, _Columns, Indexes, Foreign Keys_).
+When _Synonym Names_ are used, they MUSTbe registered with Data Management.

 Candidate _Synonym Names_ may be submitted via e-mail to Data Management at [DataMgmtSupport@state.gov](mailto:DataMgmtSupport@state.gov) by sending a request citing the prime term/object class term and the proposed synonym.